 You ask party guests in advance to each send you baby photos of themselves.
 Then at the party, you display the photos and challenge everyone to correctly “Guess Who” each photo portrays.
 Whoever makes the most correct guesses wins the game.

 I know how much time working moms have to plan and execute games like this (zip, amirite?), so I’m going to share step-by-step how to put this activity together.
-You can even download my free 11-page printable to make this super-simple game even easier for you.
+You can even download my free 11-page printable to make this super-simple baby sprinkle game even easier for you.

 What you’ll need: